 - shredded chicken

-Add chicken, 8 cups of water, rice and ginger.
+- Add chicken, 8 cups of water, rinsed rice and ginger.
 Close the lid.
-Set the instant pot to "Manual" setting and cook at high pressure for about 20 minutes.
+Set the instant pot to "Manual" setting for 20 minutes.
+When it’s done, let the pressure release naturally.

-- Remove congee from the instant pot and serve with shredded chicken, green onions, and other topppings of your choice.
+- Remove congee from the instant pot and serve with shredded chicken, green onions, and other toppings of your choice.